dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

 In the context of a behemoth like Google, a recommender system has the ability to affect the very fabric of our society, and unfortunately, we are yet to understand the full implications of _how_ it affects the society.
 It is obvious that Google facilitates a lot of the information flow on the internet, and getting cut off from Google is therefore a huge deal.
 But when it comes to quantifying the effects of this flow of information, we are stumped.

 That does not mean we cannot reason about how recommendations _should_ look like, and talk about some important concepts for recommendations in general.
-Keep in mind though, all of these concepts are product dependant: you will have to choose whether that is relevant to you or your customers.
+Keep in mind though, all of these concepts are product dependent: you will have to choose whether that is relevant to you or your customers.

 ### Access to relevant content